-Onset Medical Corp.’s SoloPath transseptal access catheter utilizes Onset's Controlled Deployment Technology (CDT) to allow percutaneous access to the chambers of the left heart and surrounding vasculature.
+March 19, 2007 — Onset Medical Corp. has announced it has received FDA clearance to begin marketing the SoloPath transseptal access catheter in the U.S. SoloPath utilizes Onset's patented Controlled Deployment Technology (CDT) to allow percutaneous access to the chambers of the left heart and surrounding vasculature.

 The company has developed several unique product platforms based on its CDT, which represents a new and different approach to procedures requiring minimally invasive access to remote sites within the body.
 CDT allows introduction of a dimensionally small catheter to a specific site, which, once positioned, can be radially expanded to deploy a semirigid sheath to maintain access to the treatment site.